cloud-elements/devportal/docs/guides/formulasC2/reference.md

 The Platform API Request (`request`) step makes an API call to one of our platform APIs.
 ![Platform API Request](img/step-request.png)

-When you set up an Platform API Request step, include the following information:
+When you set up a Platform API Request step, include the following information:

 {% include Formulas/table-element-request.md %}